 - Piazza is the best way to reach the instructor and TAs for any course related query.
 We can refer back to our previous discussions here and also as it will be visible to the entire class.
 So, the other students will be able to get benefit from it.
-Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question.
-But inform the instructor if you do not get a reply within 24 hours. - Sending email (ehsans@onid.oregonstate.edu) is the preferred way to only for matters of a personal nature related to the course (please include the prefix CS-225_400_F18 in the subject).
+Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question. - Sending email (ehsans@onid.oregonstate.edu) is the preferred way to only for matters of a personal nature related to the course (please include the prefix CS-225_400_S18 in the subject).
 If needed, we can use Skype or Google Hangout for discussion.
-Please resend the email if the instructor does not respond within 24 hours. - We will have constant TA support, so it should be possible to get office hour help at any time.
+Please resend the email if the instructor does not respond within 48 hours. - We will have constant TA support, so it should be possible to get office hour help at any time.
 Please create a private post on Piazza or email the TA personally in advance to set an office hour appointment.
-You will find the contact information of the TAs on Canvas. - We will maintain virtual office hours using the class account (osucs225@gmail.com).
+You will find the contact information of the TAs on Canvas. - I will maintain virtual office hours using the class account (osucs225@gmail.com).